mshuber1981/work-life/docs/functions/index.md

 2. Using a [JSON Web Token](https://jwt.io/) and a library like [Axios](https://axios-http.com/) to interact with [REST APIs](https://restfulapi.net/)

-3. Formatting and exporting [JSON](https://www.json.org/json-en.html) based data to csv or excel files
+3. Formatting and exporting [JSON](https://www.json.org/json-en.html) based data to CSV or Excel files

 ## The Loop and Iteration